top of page

 Your eligibility for standard or nonstandard car insurance is determined by several factors, including:

 • Credit History: Insurers often use your credit score as a factor in determining eligibility and premiums.
+A good credit score indicates financial responsibility and may result in lower rates, while a poor credit score may lead to higher premiums.

 6. When to Consider Nonstandard Car Insurance